NamanSood1029/Digit-Recogition-Competition/README.md

-# Digit-Recogition-Competition
+# Digit-Recognition-Competition

-Submission for the Kaggle classification competition for the MNIST handwritten digit labelled dataset: This folder contains the submission attempt summary (without hyperparameter tuning).
+Submission for the Kaggle classification competition for the MNIST handwritten digit labelled dataset: This folder contains the submission attempt summary and workflow (without hyperparameter tuning).

-The respective Jupyter notebook goes through the process of data acquisition, preprocessing, feature modelling, data cleaning and the machine learning pipeline followed. <b>A convolutional neural network is used along with data augmentation to get a more varied training dataset for better accuracy</b>.
-Tensorflow Backend is used along with Keras
+The respective Jupyter notebook goes through the process of data acquisition, preprocessing, feature modelling, data cleaning and the machine learning pipeline followed. <b>A convolutional neural network is used along with data augmentation to get a more varied training dataset for better accuracy</b>. **Tensorflow** **Backend** is used along with Keras

 <b>Challenge:</b>